MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/4-add-flexibility-arm-template.md

-In the last unit, you created an Azure Resource Manager template and added an Azure storage account to the template.
-Recall that in our scenario each deployment may have a different type of Azure storage account.
-You can make your template more reusable by adding a parameter for the Azure storage account SKU.
+In the last unit, you created an Azure Resource Manager template and added an Azure Storage Account to the template.
+Recall that in our scenario each deployment may have a different type of Storage Account.
+You can make your template more reusable by adding a parameter for the Storage Account SKU.

 Here, you learn about the *parameters* and *outputs* sections of the template.